dotnet/csharplang/spec/expressions.md

 -   Implicit and explicit reference conversions, provided the source of the conversions is a constant expression that evaluates to the null value.

+> [!NOTE]
-\[*Note*: Other conversions including boxing, unboxing, and implicit reference conversions of non-null values are not permitted in constant expressions. *end note*\]
+> Other conversions including boxing, unboxing, and implicit reference conversions of non-null values are not permitted in constant expressions.

-\[*Example*: In the following code
+In the following code

 class C {\
 const object i = 5; // error: boxing conversion not permitted\
 const object str = “hello”; // error: implicit reference conversion\
 }

 the initialization of i is an error because a boxing conversion is required.
-The initialization of str is an error because an implicit reference conversion from a non-null value is required. *end example*\]
+The initialization of str is an error because an implicit reference conversion from a non-null value is required.

 Whenever an expression fulfills the requirements listed above, the expression is evaluated at compile-time.
 This is true even if the expression is a subexpression of a larger expression that contains non-constant constructs.